Guns N’ Roses were in turmoil in 1995.

 My two-and-a-half year contract was up, and I would’ve happily signed a new one, but there was no sign that we would be releasing anything or touring anytime soon, and I was bored.
 I really like Axl, and I’ve told him that once the record is complete if he needs me for anything I’ll happily come back, but I can’t just sit around any longer, I wanna play.”

 Immediately after leaving, Freese formed A Perfect Circle with Billy Howerdel, who was working as a Pro Tools engineer in the GN’R studio.
+They quickly landed a Summer ’99 support slot alongside none other than Nine Inch Nails, featuring Robin Finck, who had quit GN’R for the exact same reasons.

-Top of that list was Brian “Brain” Mantia, the former Primus drummer who happened to be one of Buckethead’s best friends.
+He made sure not to leave Rose in the lurch, handing him a list of potential replacement drummers who he felt could carry on the work he had completed for the Nu-GNR project.
+Top of that list was Brian “Brain” Mantia, the former Primus drummer who happened to be one of Buckethead’s best pals.

 “The studio they were using was insane.

-Like, imagine if you rented a room on level ten of the hotel… this place was eleven!
-I remember thinking, “What the fuck?!” when I first saw it.
 Axl was nice, too.
 He seemed like he’d been through some shit, though.
-I guess he had grown used to people wanting to leave before the work was finished, so he told me that I could still do side projects on the side if I wanted to, but no, as soon as I met him I knew this was it for me.”
+I guess he had grown used to people wanting to leaving, so he told me that I could still do my side projects if I got bored of waiting around for him to finish the album, but no, as soon as I met the guy I knew this was it for me.”

-The problematic Paul Huge was still attached to the band at this point, although he saw his role diminish significantly when Rose made the surprise announcement that Robin Finck would be returning to the fold.
+However, he saw his role diminish significantly when Rose made the surprise announcement that Nine Inch Nails guitarist Robin Finck would be returning to the fold.

 Yes, seriously.

-Sadly, the ex-GN’R member was not interested.
+Sadly, he was not interested.

 “Yes, Axl called me up in early 2000 and asked if I’d be interested in taking a look at things.
 He didn’t want to reform the original line-up, because I was the only one he spoke to, but in any event, I declined the invitation.”